What Should You Expect When You've Been Charged With Domestic Violence in Maine?

 During a hearing on a motion to suppress evidence, the court will determine whether or not your constitutional rights were violated and if so, whether or not some or all of the evidence sought to be introduced by the prosecutor will be suppressed.

 The prosecutor has the burden of proof and therefore, must present the state's evidence as it pertains to the constitutional violation.
 They do that by introducing witnesses who present sworn testimony to the court.
-The defense attorney can then cross-examine (question) the witness and introduce their own witnesses to rebut the state's evidence.
+The Maine criminal defense lawyer can then cross-examine (question) the witness and introduce their own witnesses to rebut the state's evidence.
 Both parties can make arguments and present relevant case law for the court to consider.

 If the court finds that a constitutional right has been violated by the government, the court will suppress the evidence that was obtained in violation of your rights.
 This can lead to mere exclusion of the damaging evidence or, if the evidence was crucial to the State's ability to prove their case, can result in a dismissal of the charges.